-The Partnerships & Community Education program aims to build a network of organisations within the social service sector that are knowledgeable of and responsive to the experiences and issues of women in the sex industry and women trafficked for sexual exploitation.
+The Partnerships & Community Education program aims to build a network of organisations within the social service sector that are knowledgeable of and responsive to the experiences and issues of women in the sex industry, including women who have experienced trafficking.

-These aims support our long-term goal of reducing the stigma and discrimination experienced by women in the sex industry and women trafficked for sexual exploitation.
+These aims support our long-term goal of reducing the stigma and discrimination experienced by women in the sex industry, including women who have experienced trafficking.

 In the last financial year, we delivered 19 workshops to over 300 attendees from across more than 75 organisations in the community social service sector.

 Participants come from a range of services, including:

 - Settlement services